Dead Cells: Reception

-Critical reception

 Dead Cells received positive reviews from critics.
 The Xbox One version received "universal acclaim", and the PlayStation 4, PC, Nintendo Switch, and iOS versions received "generally favorable" reviews according to review aggregator website Metacritic.
 Brandin Tyrrel of IGN praised the game for its engaging gameplay premise, and randomized layout declaring "The placement and order of its levels are Dead Cells' skeletal frame, but the ever-changing layouts and enemy and item placements are the blood that pumps through its heart."
 The action and combat of Dead Cells received acclaim as "distinct", "fluid", and "agile".
 Reviewers compared the game to the Dark Souls, Diablo, and Castlevania series due to its difficulty and constantly changing levels, while giving specific praise to the visuals and sound design.

 The plot of Dead Cells was criticized, with critics calling it lacking and vague.
 Kirk Hamilton of Kotaku found the story disappointing, stating "Aside from some sparse worldbuilding, the only story here is the story of moving forward, killing things, and gradually getting better at it".
 Some commentators considered progression beyond the first few hours as "nebulous", and the game's difficulty "callous".
 Chris Carter of Destructoid noted the game's difficulty, stating "There's those moments where you have a perfect run with all of the items you prefer.
 Then you get to a boss you've never seen before and bam – he smashes you to a pulp."

 Other critics drew attention to the permadeath feature as a rewarding system, as it provided the player with permanent upgrades, the opportunity to experience all of the game's content, and gain full knowledge of its systems.
 Neal Ronaghan of Nintendo World Report enjoyed the permadeath feature, saying "Every run is engrossing and fun and when I die, the only thought rushing through my brain is to start over and try again, pushing as far past my previous run as I can."

 Sales

 About a year from its early access release, Dead Cells sold over 730,000 units, and exceeded 850,000 units just prior to its full release.
 By May 2019, within ten months of its full release, Dead Cells had accumulated sales of two million units.
-In March 2021, Dead Cells had sold 5 million copies during the announcement of their last DLC.
+In March 2021, Dead Cells had sold 5 million copies during the announcement of their third DLC.
+By June 2023, Dead Cells had sold over 10 million copies.

 Awards and accolades

+Legacy

+In June 2023, developer Motion Twin announced that an animated series, titled Dead Cells: Immortalis, was in the works by French animation studio Bobbypills, the studio behind their animated trailers, and was released on June 19th, 2024 by French animation network, ADN (Animation Digital Network) and lasted for 10 episodes.
+An English dub of the show was released on October 7.

+In August 2024, roguelike first-person shooter Roboquest released an update featuring characters and items from Dead Cells.